carrot-garden/carrot-maven/carrot-maven-aws-plugin/carrot-maven-aws-plugin-test-image-build/readme.md

 to try it for yourself, you should:

-* clone in eclipse the
+* fork/clone in eclipse the
 [carrot-maven]
 (https://carrot-garden@github.com/carrot-garden/carrot-maven.git)
 project